Water Crisis Is Focus As Society of Environmental Journalists Brings Hundreds of Reporters to Flint in 2018

 Dr. Mona Hanna-Attisha, a physician at Michigan State University’s Hurley Medical Center who played a prominent role in the Flint water crisis story, said that Flint will offer inspiration and insights to the visiting journalists.
 “At so many key points, dogged journalism was instrumental to uncovering and exposing the complex truths of the Flint water crisis,” she said.
 “At this critical time for the environment, and for science generally, the Flint story teaches so many lessons.
 The Flint story is at the intersection of public health, medicine, infrastructure, austerity, racism and the environment.
 It is fitting that the Society of Environmental Journalists is meeting in Flint.
 Welcome.”

 SEJ conferences are among the largest such annual gatherings anywhere in the world.
-Environmental Journalism 2017 will be Oct.
+Environmental Journalism 2017 took place Oct.
 4-8 in Pittsburgh, Penn., hosted by the University of Pittsburgh.

 SEJ’s mission is to strengthen the quality, reach and viability of journalism across all media to advance public understanding of environmental issues.
 SEJ, founded in 1990, held its second annual conference at the University of Michigan-Ann Arbor in 1992.
 That conference was also co-chaired by Askari, SEJ’s second president.
 In 2000, SEJ brought its annual conference to Michigan State University in East Lansing.
 Today, SEJ's membership includes more than 1,200 journalists and academics working in every type of news media in the United States, Canada, Mexico and 27 other countries.